So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Transactions are grouped into blocks and then a string of characters must be guessed by the miners on the network.
 These characters are known as the “hash” of the block.
 Each block contains the hash of the previous block, as well as a new hash that needs to be guessed.

 Once correctly guessed, the miner can add the block to the chain.
 This guessing process is called “proof-of-work”.
-It’s the single most important security feature that you need to know to know how to mine Bitcoin.
+It’s the single most important security feature that you need to know how to mine Bitcoin at home.

 By including the hash of the previous block, the other miners on the network can verify that those transactions contained in a block did come after those in the blocks that went before it.
 This collection of blocks in the sequence is the blockchain.
 Simple, right?